Qovery/documentation/website/docs/using-qovery/configuration/helm.md

 ## Connecting from the internet

-Your application can be reached from the internet by publicly exposing at least one of its ports (See the [Ports](#ports) section to know more).
+Your helm services. can be reached from the internet by publicly exposing at least one of its ports (See the [Ports](#ports) section to know more).
 Once this is done, Qovery will generate for you a domain to reach your application from the internet.
 You can also customize the domain assigned to your application and manage by yourself this assignment via the `Domain` section.

 ### Qovery provided domains

-For each port publicly exposed, a domain is automatically assigned by Qovery to your application.
+For each port publicly exposed, a domain is automatically assigned by Qovery to your helm services..
 Qovery will manage for you the networking and the TLS configuration for these domains.

 Example: `p80-zdf72de72-z709e1a88-gtw.za8ad0657.bool.sh`